SVGR Plugin

 Example

-After installing the plugin, when import an SVG in a JS file, if the imported path contains the ?react suffix, Rsbuild will call SVGR to transform the SVG into a React component.
+After registering the plugin, when import an SVG in a JS file, if the imported path contains the ?react suffix, Rsbuild will call SVGR to transform the SVG into a React component.

 App.jsx